paul-voyles/femsim-hrmc/README.md

 ## Input and Output Parameters and Files

 ###  Compiling
 All code is written in FORTAN and can be compiled using an Intel Fortran 90 compiler that supports MPI (for example, Intel’s mpif90).
+Compilation has only been tested on linux.
 Compilation should be done using GNU Make and the makefile provided in the `src` directory.
 A make target is required, and can be either `hrmc` or `femsim`.
 An optional keyword `debug` will compile the code with debugging enabled.

 For example, `make hrmc debug –C src` (run from the root directory) will create an executable with the name `hrmc`, compiled without optimizations and with debugging enabled.